Art Deco architecture of New York City: Background

-American Art Deco has its origins in European arts, especially the style moderne popularized at the 1925 International Exhibition of Modern Decorative and Industrial Arts, from which Art Deco draws its name (Exposition internationale des arts décoratifs et industriels modernes).
-While the United States would not officially participate, Americans—including New York City architect Irwin Chanin—visited the exposition, and the government sent a delegation to the expo.
+American Art Deco has its origins in European arts, especially the style moderne popularized at the 1925 International Exhibition of Modern Decorative and Industrial Arts in Paris, from which Art Deco draws its name (Exposition internationale des arts décoratifs et industriels modernes).
+While the United States did not officially participate, Americans—including New York City architect Irwin Chanin—visited the exposition, and the US government also sent a delegation.
 Their resulting reports helped spread the style to America.
-Other influences included German expressionism, the Austrian Secession, art nouveau, cubism, and the ornament of African and Central and South American cultures.
-American Art Deco architecture would take on different forms in different regions of the country, influenced by local culture, laws, and tastes.
+Other influences included German expressionism, the Austrian Secession, Art Nouveau, cubism, and the ornament of African, Central American, and South American cultures.
+American Art Deco architecture would assume different forms across the country, influenced by local culture, laws, and tastes.

 Art Deco came into style just as New York City was being rapidly transformed.
 An exploding population, flush economic times, cheap credit, and lax zoning combined to encourage a building boom.
 The real estate market was so frenetic that buildings that had stood for just a few years were regularly torn down for newer construction.
-Builders demolished twice as many buildings as went up, with the new buildings occupying multiple old lots.
+New, larger buildings replaced multiple smaller structures on old lots.
 The amount of office space in New York City increased by 92% in the late 1920s.

-In New York City specifically, zoning regulations had major impacts on the design of its buildings.
-The proliferation of ever-larger skyscrapers like the 40-story Equitable Building spurred the city's passage of the United States' first citywide zoning code, the 1916 Zoning Resolution.
+Zoning regulations had major impacts on the design of buildings.
+The proliferation of ever-larger skyscrapers like the 40-story Equitable Building spurred New York City's passage of the US's first citywide zoning code, the 1916 Zoning Resolution.
 The regulations, intended to prevent tall buildings from cutting off light and air at street level, required buildings to "set back" from street level depending on the width of the street and the zoned area.
-Once a building rose up and set back to cover 25 percent of the lot, clients and architects were unrestrained as to the height of their project.
-The impact of the new regulations was not felt until later in the decade, as the United States's entry into World War I slowed construction.
+After a building rose up and set back to cover 25 percent of the lot, the total height was unrestricted.
+The impact of the new regulations did not materialize until later in the decade, as American entry into World War I slowed construction.